This article takes a look at liposomal CBD, why it matters to you, and the other alternatives to liposomal CBD.

 As mentioned earlier, CBD is hydrophobic, which means it repels water.
 You may have seen labels for ‘water-soluble’ CBD around.
 Within the CBD manufacturing community, water-soluble CBD refers to ‘water-compatible CBD’.
 These CBD particles don’t truly dissolve in water, but they can be made water friendly.
 If one reduces a particle of a compound to a small enough size, it disperses easily through water, and increases the surface area of the compound.
 Manufacturers can reduce CBD particle sizes and emulsify or mix them into a carrier compound that is highly compatible with water.
 The most commonly used emulsions are nano-emulsions for their efficiency.

 This form of CBD comprises molecules smaller than those found in liposomal CBD.

-When used as a method for delivering supplements, nano-emulsified substances are absorbed at higher rates in the body than other methods of delivery.2
+When used as a method for delivering CBD and other insoluble compounds, nano-emulsified substances are absorbed at higher rates in the body than other methods of delivery.2

 Size is an important consideration when purchasing CBD oil for a few reasons.
 Take a look at the image below:

 The average size of a nano-emulsified droplet of oil is 25 nanometers in comparison to liposomal CBD that is between 100-5000 nanometers.
 For reference, a nanometer is one-billionth of a millimeter, which is the approximate size of the diameter of lead in a pencil.
 The smaller the drop, the easier it is for your body to absorb it.
 This is because smaller drops have a larger surface area interacting with the body’s enzymes and tissue.3 When this happens, the body absorbs CBD more efficiently.